odrevet/video-without-flash-restartless/README.md

 * Numerous options in the preference pane : select preferred format / quality when available, disable modules.

 **Known bugs**
-(unfortunately these are upstream bugs, nothing I can do about it)

 * YouTube : The video area is not reloading when clicking on a suggested video link.
 After clicking on such a link, and no ALT-w command.